An inductive model structure for strict $\infty$-categories: -Categories and Marked -Categories

-Finally, we recall from \cite{lafont2010folk} that $\icat$ carries a model structure, called the folk model structure in which every object is fibrant and where the generating cofibrations are the $\partial \Db_n \to \Db_n$.
+Secondly, Theorem 1.12 of \cite{berger2002cellular} states that a certain subcategory of $\icat$, denoted by $\Theta$ and whose objects are polygraphs, is dense.
+As the Gray tensor product preserves colimits, the previous remark implies that we can reduce to the case where $X$ and $Y$ are elements of $\Theta$, and so in particular polygraphs.
+The result then follows from \cref{prop:generator_of_gray_tensor_of_polygraph_unmarked_case}. \end{proof} Finally, we recall from \cite{lafont2010folk} that $\icat$ carries a model structure, called the canonical model structure, in which every object is fibrant and where the generating cofibrations are the maps $\partial \Db_n \to \Db_n$.
 Its weak equivalences are a natural class of equivalence of $\infty$-categories that generalizes the equivalences of ordinary categories.
-It was shown in \cite{metayer2008cofibrant} that the cofibrant objects are exactly the polygraphs and it also follows from this that the cofibrations between cofibrant objects are the polygraphic inclusions.
+It was shown in \cite{metayer2008cofibrant} that the cofibrant objects are exactly the polygraphs, and it also follows from this that the cofibrations between cofibrant objects are the polygraphic inclusions.
 It was shown in \cite{ara2020folk} that this model structure is a monoidal model structure for the Gray tensor product.

-\subsection{Marked $\infty$-categories}
+\subsection{Marked $\infty$-Categories}

-For the rest of the article, we fix an $m\in\mathbb{N}\cup\{\infty\}$
+For the rest of the article, we fix an $m \in \mathbb{N} \cup \{\infty\}$.